pablodecm/phd_thesis/src/102_chapter_2.md

 When a high energy electron or a positron enters the dense crystal material, it rapidly decelerates and emits photons through bremsstrahlung radiation.
-High energy photons from electron/positron deceleration or directly from the collision region, instead produce a positron-electron pairs through matter interaction, that in turn radiate photon through bremsstrahlung processes.
-The chain of processes, referred as *electromagnetic shower* keeps occurring until the energy of the photons goes below the pair production threshold or the energy loss of the electrons/positrons happens through alternative
+High energy photons from electron/positron deceleration or directly coming from the collision region produce positron-electron pairs through matter interaction, that in turn radiate more photon through bremsstrahlung processes.
+These chain of processes, referred as *electromagnetic shower* keeps occurring until the energy of the photons goes below the pair production threshold or the energy loss of the electrons/positrons happens through alternative